 Paul has a Bachelor of Engineering with First Class Honours and an Advanced Diploma in Government Management.

-Mandi Mees is Director Productivity and Safety and leads reform projects to deliver improvements in the safety, productivity and efficiency of the road network.
+Mandi Mees is responsible for the safety portfolio and leads reform projects to deliver improvements in the safety and efficiency of the land transport system.

 Mandi established an advertising career in Australia and the United Kingdom before moving to Germany to develop an international marketing communications business.
-She joined Computershare in Melbourne in 2006 to develop new business products and marketing campaigns for ASX Top 50 customers.
-She also spent six years developing and delivering global marketing and thought leadership programs in transport for engineering firm GHD.
 More recently, as Executive Director of Policy at Roads Australia, Mandi led the strategic development and implementation of Roads Australia’s national policy program working in partnership with leaders across all tiers of government, construction, engineering, the transport industry and their supply chains.

 Mandi has extensive experience in stakeholder and public engagement, authoring policy papers and developing policy options for governments to improve the public value of transport infrastructure investments in productivity, safety, congestion, automation, planning, asset management and procurement.

 Mandi is also Deputy Mayor of the Macedon Ranges Shire Council leading reference groups on land use planning, airfield operations and is a current member of the council’s Audit Committee.